Axway/api-builder-docs/content/en/docs/guide_openapi/openapi_tips.md

 ## Model your API around resources

 A "RESTful" API is one that is stateless and utilizes an expected pattern of Create, Retrieve, Update, and Delete operations on resources (CRUD operations).
-A good REST API would have a predicatable, uniform interface.
+A good REST API would have a predictable, uniform interface.
 If you are familiar with this, you can skip to the [example REST API](#example-rest-api) which utilizes the best practices noted from this document.

 ### Resources

 Typically, entities would have a plural root, e.g. `/users`, under which all methods would relate.
-Resources are nouns, and the actions taken on the resurces are verbs (for example, to "retrieve" a resource).
+Resources are nouns, and the actions taken on the resources are verbs (for example, to "retrieve" a resource).
 Below is a typical pattern for REST API for managing a resource collection for a "User" resource:

 | HTTP method | HTTP path (plural) | Success code    | Response body | REST API |
 | ------------| ------------------ | --------------- | ------------- | --------- |